*Our food and drink were provided free of charge, however, all opinions are my own as always

 The only Mexican restaurant that I’ve ever really fallen in love with is based in Edinburgh, which I stumbled across during one of my trips to the Fringe Festival.
 Sadly, it’s about 200 miles too far away for me to visit very often, so I have been waiting for something more local to come along.

-We found Chilagos new home at 50 Oxford Street, Manchester with ease.
-Upon arrival, the decor immediately caught my eye.
+When Chilango invited me and Adam along for a VIP burrito night at their brand new restaurant in Manchester, I was excited to see what they had to offer Upon arrival, the decor immediately caught my eye.
 With custom graffiti walls, a neon shrine and various other artwork, the nod to Chilangos vibrant, Hispanic-inspired roots was clear to see.

 We also got the opportunity to enjoy a drink with Chilango co-founder, Eric Partaker and food quality manager, Luis Castro.